Frequently Asked Questions

 Prerequisite coursework consisting of two semesters college-level lab coursework in biology and/or chemistry is required.
 To satisfy the prerequisite you must have completed either two semesters of biology, two semesters of chemistry, or one semester each of biology and chemistry, and all coursework must have a lab component.
 If you need to complete a prerequisite course before applying or are not sure whether you meet these requirements, please contact an enrollment adviser by phone, 1-877-895-3276, or email firstname.lastname@example.org.

-Although you will take courses taught by faculty from all seven partner campuses and complete your program online, you will be asked to choose a “home” campus from one of the program’s degree-granting institutions: UW-Green Bay, UW-Madison, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Stevens Point, or UW-Whitewater.
+Although you will take courses taught by faculty from all seven partner campuses and complete your program online, you will be asked to choose a “home” campus from one of the program’s degree-granting institutions: UW-Green Bay, UW-Madison, UW-Oshkosh, UW-Parkside, UW-Platteville, UW-Stevens Point, and UW-Whitewater.
 Your home campus is the institution from which you will receive advising, career services, and your diploma.

 Yes, this degree is offered online.
 Although there are no on-campus meetings or requirements, students may need to meet with their preceptor to complete their final capstone project.
 Details of the capstone will start to take shape during the 1-credit Pre-Capstone course taken prior to enrolling in the Capstone course.
 Students are encouraged to start discussing capstone requirements with their academic advisor as they plan their academic calendars.
 Books and materials are handled through an online bookstore.
 Learn more about online learning.